Slurry Pump Starting Failures: Reasons & Solutions

 Reasons and Solutions for the Failure to Start a Slurry Pump

-Solution: If there are circuit breaks, poor contacts, blown fuses, or phase loss, identify the cause and perform timely repairs.
+Solution: For circuit breaks, poor contacts, blown fuses, or phase loss, identify and repair the cause promptly.

-1. Inspect mechanical faults in the pump: Common causes include excessively tight packing or obstructions between the impeller and pump body.
+Common causes include overly tight packing or obstructions between the impeller and pump body.

 Solution: Loosen the packing and clear the water inlet channel.

-1. Check for damaged components in the pump: Rusting of the pump shaft, bearings, or leakage reduction ring; severe bending of the pump shaft, etc.
+Look for rusting of the pump shaft, bearings, or leakage reduction ring, as well as severe bending of the pump shaft.

 Comment